Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Are LLMs Good at Ins-Controllable Summary Evaluation?

-Recent work has found that the behavior and performance of LLMs can differ when they are used as a generator or an evaluator on the same task~\citep{li2023benchmarking, west2023generative}.
+\paragraph{Generator-Evaluator Consistency} Recent work has found that the behavior and performance of LLMs can differ when they are used as a generator or an evaluator on the same task~\citep{li2024benchmarking, west2024the}.
 Thus, we analyze the performance consistency of LLMs on ins-controllable summary generation and evaluation.

-\paragraph{Task Setting} To bridge the difference between these two tasks, we treat the LLM evaluator as a \textit{\textbf{re-ranker}} that selects its output from a list of candidate summaries based on its evaluation results.
-Under this setting, we compare the performance of the 4 human-evaluated LLMs (\S\ref{subsec:sys-human-eval}) as the generator and the re-ranker on the overall quality aspect using the human annotations.
-As a re-ranker, the LLMs can select their output from 5 different candidate summaries evaluated in \S\ref{subsec:sys-human-eval}.
-The re-ranker is scored by accumulating the human-annotated scores of the summaries it ranks best (with random tie-breaking), and its performance is evaluated with both LLMCompare and LLMEval.
+To this end, we treat the LLM evaluator as a \textit{re-ranker} to make its performance more comparable to the LLM generator.
+In Table~\ref{tab:gen-eval}, we report the generation and re-ranking performance of the 4 human-evaluated LLMs in \S\ref{subsec:sys-human-eval} on the overall quality dimension, where the re-ranker can select its output from the human-evaluated candidate summaries.
+We note: